Youth Engagement Unit

 - REACH (Respect, Engage, Accountability, Character, and Honesty) Academy is a week-long, gender-specific summer program for high school youth that builds positive relationships between youth and officers.
 The program promotes personal and social responsibility through leadership opportunities, educational seminars and field trips, and career and vocation development classes.
 Upon graduation, youth are invited to participate in monthly 5-hour “booster sessions” designed to nurture the education and relationships developed in the summer program.

 Letter of Interest:

-The Charlotte-Mecklenburg Police Department (CMPD), Community Services Bureau, is seeking proposals from community organizations for a life skills program that addresses substance awareness for youth and young adults.
+The Charlotte-Mecklenburg Police Department (CMPD), Community Services Bureau, is seeking proposals from community organizations for a life skills program that addresses specific areas of concern, such as decision-making, substance abuse, academics, theft awareness, job skills, career development, housing, and mental health for youth and young adults.
 The Youth Diversion Program provides pre-arrest diversion opportunities for youth who commit first-time misdemeanor offenses.
-Letters of Interest must be received by May 10, 2019.
+Letters of Interest must be received by February 20, 2023.
 To apply, fill out this online form from SeamlessDocs.